 Is recess threatened in your school?
 Find out if there is a policy in place; if there isn’t, push for one!
 Tie your argument to increased performance in academics.
 Where recess is eliminated, teachers can get creative by taking children on a long walk back from lunch or having them do jumping jacks between lessons.

 Remember: Recess should not be withheld for academic reasons or for “punishment.”
 Indeed, it’s the children who have trouble concentrating and behaving that need recess more than anybody else!
 Exercise and fresh air can help make students more productive and boost performance in math, science, and reading.
 When schools cut recess time or eliminate it entirely, they could be hurting academic performance as well.

 Need help in designing and planning for your new playground area, or need to refurbish an existing playground?
 No Fault can assist!
-Give us a call at 1-888-NFSPORT, or contact one of our sales associates in your part of the country.
-No Fault has been providing playground safety surfacing all throughout the nation for the past 45 years.
+Contact one of our sales associates today.
+No Fault has been providing playground safety surfacing all throughout the nation for the past 4 decades.
 We are always available and eager to help.